donovanallen/scilent-ui/packages/core/README.md

 To create a new component story:

-1. Create your component in `src/components/ComponentName.tsx`
+1. Create your component in `src/components/ComponentName/ComponentName.tsx`
-2. Add a story file at `src/components/ComponentName.stories.tsx`
+2. Add a story file at `src/components/ComponentName/ComponentName.stories.tsx`
-3. Optionally add an MDX documentation file at `src/components/ComponentName.mdx`
+3. Export your component in `src/components/index.ts`

 Example story file structure: